jordidaigle/EMS--Employee-Navigator-/README.md

   - [Contributing](#contributing)
   - [Questions and Feedback](#questions-and-feedback)
   ## Screenshots
- TBD
+ <a href=""> Click this link to see a demo video</a>

   ## Installation
   Download (and unpack) or clone the repo, then using a CLI run the node server.js command.
   ## Usage
-  Run the application by going to the Heroku link.
+  Run the application by using node server.js in the CLI.
   ## Testing
  TBD
   ## License